upbound/docs/content/upbound-marketplace/providers.md

 The ControllerConfig applies settings to a Provider Pod.
 With family providers each service is an unique Pod running in the cluster.

-When using ControllerConfigs with family providers, each service provider needs a ControllerConfig applied.
+When using ControllerConfigs with family providers, each provider needs a ControllerConfig applied.

 For example, both service providers reference the same